Youstart-Labs/SummerTraining2018/00_WEB_BASICS/2_JS_BASICS/README.md

 9. Convert a long phrase to its acronym.Techies love their TLA (Three Letter Acronyms).
 Help generate some jargon by writing a program that converts a long name like Portable Network Graphics to its acronym (PNG).

-10. ** Create a JSON data object for Facebook news feed, should have data for author name, author image, post content, list of likes,comments and share etc. Now you must be able to query these  :
+10. ** Create a JSON data object for Facebook news feed, should have data for author name, author image, post content, list of likes, comments and share etc. Now you must be able to query these  :

       a.
-Check how many posts are by a particular user in your feed ? <br>
+Check how many posts are there by a particular user in your feed ? <br>
       b.
 How many likes on 5th post ?<br>
       c.
 Who are the users who liked 5th post ?<br>
       d.
 Who is the First user to like 5th post ?<br>